 5. Wavy Bob with Side Bangs

 It could be argued that side bangs are a touch more feminine than normal, making this style perfect for the chic woman.
-To rock this look, keep your bob shoulder-length, rather than shorter.
+To rock this look, keep your bob haircut shoulder-length rather than shorter.
 This way, the side bangs will blend in seamlessly with the rest of your hair, making this look pretty and soft.

 6. Wavy Asymmetrical Bob

 A unique and quirky style, this wavy asymmetrical haircut is a modern take on the bob.
 Sometimes a sleek, straight asymmetrical hairstyle can be somewhat bold to some, so adding a wave throughout softens this look.
 However, you can still make a statement.
-We suggest opting for subtle side bangs with this look, so the asymmetric shape isn’t too lopsided.
-To get the cut, have your hairdresser layer throughout the hair on the longer side for an even beautiful style.
+We suggest opting for subtle side bangs with this look so the asymmetric shape isn’t too lopsided.
+To get the cut, have your hairdresser layer throughout the hair on the longer side for an even more beautiful style.

 7. Wavy Inverted Bob

 The favorite of many female celebrities, the inverted bob is seriously on-trend.
 With length at the front and shorter hair at the back, this haircut requires minimal styling in the morning, meaning you can hit that snooze button.
 Having long layers cut throughout the ends and back means a natural wave will occur, however, reach for that trusty sea salt spray if needed.